laurajunco/angular/README.md

 ### 9. Route Observables
 - An observable is an easy way to subscribe to an event which might happen.
 - Angular cleans up the subscription whenever the component is destroyed. (by default)

+### 10. Passing Query Parameters and Fragments
+- We might wan to add query parameters to our query `?mode=editing&#loading`
+-